bergloman/TsDashboard/README.md

     ]
 }
 ```````````
+- `hide_sidebar` - if true doesn't generate and display sidebar with parameters.
+It just executes dashboard.
+This is useful if driver doesn't need user's input parameters.
+Default is `false`.
+- `sidebar_width` - width of sidebar in pixes.
+Default is 190px.
-- All titles (blocks, panels, widgets) are optional.
+- All titles (root, blocks, panels, widgets) are optional.

 ## Parameter options